-Pictured: a passenger gantry is added to the Falcon Heavy launch tower in Star Wars: Galaxy's Edge.
+Pictured: a typical evening crowd in Star Wars: Galaxy's Edge.

 DISNEYLAND, CA -- Disneyland Resort and Spa in Anaheim, CA, used to have a perfect record when it came to accidents involving Light Sabers.

 In fact, in the entire 64-year history of Disneyland Park, records show that not a single person reported an injury from a Light Saber.
 Blaster misfires, yes; accidental Force-chokes, sure.
 Those could hardly be avoided.